fahamgeer177/coraliser/README.md

 - **agentId**: Must be unique (`firecrawl` in this case).
 - **agentDescription**: Verify it aligns with your multi-agent system's requirements.
 The provided description reflects the Firecrawl agent's capabilities.

-Additionally, verify the prompt of the coralized MCP agent to ensure it correctly defines the agent's behavior.
+Additionally, verify the prompt of the coralised MCP agent to ensure it correctly defines the agent's behavior.
 The prompt is designed for a generic agent, but you can update it according to your specific task requirements.
 The default prompt should match the following:

 ```python
 prompt = ChatPromptTemplate.from_messages([